fudoniten/tunabrain/README.md

 - `TUNABRAIN_LLM_PROVIDER`: LangChain provider name (default: `openai`).
 - `TUNABRAIN_LLM_MODEL`: Model identifier to load (default: `gpt-4o-mini`).
+- `TUNABRAIN_DEBUG`: Set to `1`, `true`, or `yes` to force debug logging for LLM prompts and downstream HTTP requests, even before a request payload can be parsed.

 When using OpenAI, provide an API key via `OPENAI_API_KEY` (or rely on your shell's existing `OPENAI_API_KEY` export).
 For example: